 The HLPA will provide lake property owners with educational and informational materials related to the value of wild rice as a resource found in the lakes.
 Wild rice resources are available from the WDNR, GLIWC, and on the internet.
-An example of such promotions would be to invite a speaker on wild rice to one of the HLPA annual events.
+An example of such promotions would be to invite a speaker on wild rice to one of the HLPA annual events or to make a wild rice informational resource available to property owners on-line or on the HLPA webpage.